Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Conclusion

 The BADPIT method tracks TB activity across multiple SDO/AIA EUV channels using two threshold methods: \begin{itemize} \item 3-$\sigma$ threshold method: A pixel-based threshold defined as three times the standard deviation above the mean of a given pixel’s light curve.
 This method assumes the intensity signal follows a Gaussian distribution, such that 99\% of values fall within the 3-$\sigma$ interval, making deviations statistically significant.

-\item Power-law threshold method: A global thresholding approach that identifies only high-intensity brightenings, using a spatially and temporally invariant threshold independent of the pixel’s background intensity.
-The threshold is defined as the separation value at which the intensity histogram deviates from the power-law fitted distribution.
-However, the determination of the power-law threshold appears not to work satisfactorily on channels other than 94\,\AA. \end{itemize}
+\item power law threshold method: A global thresholding approach that identifies only high-intensity brightenings, using a spatially and temporally invariant threshold independent of the pixel’s background intensity.
+The threshold is defined as the separation value at which the intensity histogram deviates from the power law fitted distribution. \end{itemize}

-To investigate the TB activity within the strong magnetic gradient area of the ARs, we followed the method described by \citet{schrijver_characteristic_2007} to identify the PIA using the corresponding line-of-sight SDO/HMI magnetograms (see Fig.~\ref{fig:timeserie}).
+To investigate the TB activity within the strong magnetic gradient area of the ARs, we followed the method described by \citet{schrijver_characteristic_2007} to identify the PIA using the corresponding LoS SDO/HMI magnetograms (see Fig.~\ref{fig:timeserie}).
 We applied the BADPIT methodology to two ARs with distinctly different levels of flaring activity: AR 11429, which produced several strong flares, and AR 13186, which produced none (see Table~\ref{tab:flare classes}).
+We refer to these two ARs as the flaring and non-flaring ARs, respectively.
 For each region, we analysed a continuous 24-hour observation window.
 In the case of the flaring region (AR 11429), the 24-hour window was selected to cover the period leading up to a couple of X-class flares.
 Based on this analysis, we found the following: